Border campaign (Irish Republican Army)

-The border campaign (12 December 1956 – 26 February 1962) was a guerrilla warfare campaign (codenamed Operation Harvest) carried out by the Irish Republican Army (IRA) against targets in Northern Ireland, with the aim of overthrowing British rule there and creating a united Ireland.
+The Border campaign (12 December 1956 – 26 February 1962) was a guerrilla warfare campaign (codenamed Operation Harvest) carried out by the Irish Republican Army (IRA) against targets in Northern Ireland, with the aim of overthrowing British rule there and creating a united Ireland.
 It was also referred to as the "resistance campaign" by some Irish republican activists.
-The campaign was a military failure, but for some of its members was justified as it kept the IRA engaged for another generation.
+The campaign was a military failure, but some of its members felt it was justified, as it kept the IRA engaged for another generation.